-2 State Key Laboratory of Transmission and Distribution Equipment and System Security and New Technology, Chongqing University, China.
+2State Key Laboratory of Power Transmission Equipment & System Security and New Technology, Chongqing University, Chongqing 400044, China

-Corresponding author: Jia Yi Jin (e-mail: jin.jiayi@uit.no).
+Corresponding author: Jia Yi Jin (jin.jiayi@uit.no)

-This work is supported by the University of Tromsø Ph.D. project no. 381100/74104 and the publication charges for this article have been funded by a grant from the publication fund of UiT-The Arctic University of Norway.
+This work was supported by the University of Tromsø Ph.D. project no. 381100/74104 and the publication charges for this article have been funded by a grant from the publication fund of UiT-The Arctic University of Norway.